-As a little boy I remember my parents drumming into me that I had to work hard to do well in life.
+As a little boy, I remember my parents drumming into me that I had to work hard to do well in life.
 Keep my head down, don’t talk back and give it my all.
-In addition it was important for to work twice as hard as my white colleagues to get ahead.
+In addition, it was important to work twice as hard as my white colleagues to get ahead.

 Fast forward a number of years, exams over, law degree abandoned after the first year and I enter the world of work.
 Again my parents drive home this mantra of the need to work five times as hard as my white colleagues (what kind of maths is this?), keep my head down, do a brilliant job and give it 110%.
 I truly love my parents but I think this advice is misguided.

 I tried to adopt this method working hard, staying late and looked around me and realised I was one of the few doing this.
 Most left work on time.
 There were some seriously mediocre colleagues around me, some who got promoted for reasons that still baffle me and for many done was better than perfect.

 As I segued out of my stints in corporate and became a consultant and then started to run my own training and coaching company it increasingly dawned on me how damaging this notion of perfection was not only to me but for so many people across private and public sectors who suffered tremendously under this expectation of perfection.
 Not just twenty-somethings who think that every major career milestone needs to be achieved before thirty but also the more experienced women and men who suffered from imposter syndrome.

 So I just want to say once and for all, for those in the front and the back, perfection is a myth.